elyas-syed/gitops-argocd-k8s-ci-cd/README.md

 3. Created Helm Charts for the Application - Helm Charts are Package Managers for Kubernetes
 4. Modified the values.yaml file in Helm Chart to customize the Application parameters
 5. Added Ingress and tls capabilities in values.yaml file so app can recieve a tls certificate for http/https
-6. Deployed on Kubernetes Cluster as Deployment with 3 Pods for high availability
+6. Deployed application on Google Cloud GKE Kubernetes Cluster as Deployment with 3 Pods for high availability
 ```
 replicaCount: 3
 ```